 Finding The Lethal Dose Of Dilaudid (Hydromorphone)

-The recommended dosing for Dilaudid is 1 to 4 mg every four to six hours for pain.
-It would likely take a high dose of Dilaudid to result in death, though it is possible.
+The recommended dose for Dilaudid is 1 to 4 mg every four to six hours for pain.
+It would take a high dose of Dilaudid to result in death.

 - the route of administration